hesiyang395/hesiyang395.github.io/_pages/includes/intro.md

-I will work at HIOM in Hangzhou.
+I get my Master degree in Biological & Pharmaceutical Engineering, and will work at HIOM in Hangzhou.

 I am now working on microbiology research.
 If you are seeking any form of **academic cooperation**, please feel free to email me at [hesiyang395@outlook.com](mailto:hesiyang395@outlook.com).